Skip over main navigation

 Influencing society

-• The evidence based PCPS programme is now being implemented in L. B. Camden to support families in the first 2 years of life
+• The evidence based PCPS programme was previously implemented in the London Brough of Camden to support families in the first 2 years of life

 • Established multi-nation, cross-sector workshops for senior decision-makers across the UK and Republic of Ireland, training them on child development and trauma, and solutions for prevention of ACEs